What are Specific Learning Difficulties?

 - AD(H)D as an SpLD.
 A difficulty that affects concentration, attention, memory, impulsivity and other behaviours.
 It can occur with or without hyperactivity.
 This is related to but differs from AD(H)D as a medical condition.

-There is a large variation in the pattern of strengths and weaknesses in the SpLD profile and some individuals will have learnt to cope better than others, therefore it is difficult to apply generalisations.
+There is a large variation of strengths and weaknesses in the SpLD profile.
+Some individuals will have learnt to cope better than others, therefore it is difficult to apply generalisations.